 Be prepared on the trails by taking essentials with you, such as water, some protein and carb-rich snacks, mosquito repellent, etc. Hiking is a form of physical exercise, and any physical exercise can help reduce stress levels in a person.

 If you grew up playing retro games, like the 8-bit version of Legend of Zelda and Super Mario, bringing back this hobby can help your adult version cope with the stress.
-Find a game that best suits your idea of fun, whether it’s first-person shooter or racing games; the genres and game titles are endless.
+Find a game that best suits your idea of fun, whether it’s a first-person shooter or racing game; the genres and game titles are endless.
+Two fast or high-tech for you?
+There are plenty of online card games like crib and Solitaire.

 Find some friends to play with, or meet new people online.
 Video games allow you to expel the stress by taking full control of things and being able to call the shots without a boss breathing down your neck or creditors emailing you every single day.